 10 Day Sydney Itinerary

 Spending 10 days in Sydney is ample time to see the city.
 We recommend following our tips for our above outlined One-Week Sydney Itinerary, with just a couple changes and a few additions.
 Instead of taking a day trip to the Blue Mountains, join an overnight 2-day trip from Sydney (search for the best-reviewed 2-day tours from Sydney to Blue Mountains on Viator).
 Then, on Day 9, explore the unique Sydney suburbs and on Day 10 relax at the beach.

-There are numerous Sydney day trips that explore more of the surrounding region.
+There are numerous Sydney day trips that explore more of the surrounding NSW region.
 Find the top-rated Sydney day tours on Viator.

 Sydney Budget Itinerary

 Sydney, Australia is a city that can be enjoyed by visitors with a range of budgets.
 There are many cheap things to do in Sydney…but some attractions come with a high price tag.
 Most of the activities recommended on our itinerary are free and easy Sydney attractions.
-Our outlined 3-Day Sydney Itinerary can be used by budget travelers – simply eliminate the craft beer pub crawl!
+Our outlined 3-Day Sydney Itinerary can be used by budget travelers – just eliminate the craft beer pub crawl.
+Seriously, while incredibly tasty, craft beer in Australia is expensive and can quickly wreck your travel budget for Australia!

 How To Get To Sydney, Australia

 The best way (by far) to reach Sydney is via a flight to the Sydney International Airport (SYD).
 If already in Australia, Sydney can also be reached by bus or train.
-As JetSetting Fools, we prefer to travel via plane and have arrived in Sydney on direct flights from the USA and New Zealand and departed Sydney on non-stop flights to Japan and Hong Kong.
-When we need to purchase plane tickets, we start our search for the best flights on SkyScanner.
+As JetSetting Fools, we prefer to travel via plane and have arrived in Sydney on direct flights from the USA, Bali and New Zealand and departed Sydney on non-stop flights to Japan and Hong Kong.
+When we need to purchase cheap plane tickets, we start our search for the best flights on SkyScanner.

 Are you also traveling from Sydney to Melbourne?
 Check out our list of the Top Things To Do in Melbourne, Australia.

 Where To Stay In Sydney, Australia